 However, it would be sensible for employers who pay different rate for maternity leave and shared parental leave to consider (and record) their justification for doing so.
 Based on the EAT conclusions in Capita, justification should be easier the shorter the period of enhanced maternity pay.
 That is because in the period following birth, a mother is still likely to be recovering (and may be breastfeeding) and an employer will be able to assert that it does not want her to compromise her health and feel rushed to return to work for financial reasons.

 The point at which maternity leave tips from being about the health and recovery of the mother to being about care for the child is unresolved.
 The EAT in Capita suggested that may occur after the 14 week period protected by the Pregnant Workers Directive.
 It also specifically referred to the suggestion made by Working Families, which intervened in this case, that the tipping point might be at 26 weeks.

 Justification has also been upheld where there is a far longer period of paid maternity leave and in the previous case of Shuter v Ford Motor Company, the Employment Tribunal accepted that paying women on maternity leave for a full year in order to recruit and retain them in a male-dominated workforce was a valid justification.
 Employers with a long period of enhanced maternity leave may wish to consider that decision.

 Hextall v Chief Constable of Leicestershire police - judgment available here

-A new system of shared parental leave has been introduced as part of the Government’s commitment to create a fairer society that gives parents more flexibility to decide how they want to share care for their child in the first year.
-Shared parental leave is available for parents in respect of children due on or after 5 April 2015.
+The system of shared parental leave was introduced as part of the Government’s commitment to create a fairer society that gives parents more flexibility to decide how they want to share care for their child in the first year.